axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/README.md

 > - Mean log Laplace likelihood proposed by us in the Master's Thesis that I will link when it is published.
 > - Fast Gradient Sign Method to produce Adversarial Training proposed [by Goodfellow et al](https://arxiv.org/abs/1412.6572).
 > - Modified version of Adversarial Training proposed by [Nokland](https://arxiv.org/abs/1510.04189).
+> - Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles implementation proposed by [Lakshminarayanan et a](https://arxiv.org/abs/1612.01474).

 ## Some Keras algorithms used